Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: quadrupole vs jet trends

-Collision eccentricity can also be modeled by a {\em participant-nucleon} or {\em Monte Carlo} Glauber simulation~\cite{gluequad}.
-The so-called Monte Carlo eccentricity $\epsilon_\text{MC}$ rises well above $\epsilon_\text{opt}$ for peripheral and central collisions because of point-like sampling of the nuclear volume~\cite{epsnpart}.
-In Fig.~\ref{quadcomp} (right) if $\epsilon_{MC}$ replaced $\epsilon_{opt}$ sharp downturns in the data would appear at the centrality extremes (dash-dotted curve) contradicting any possibility of a conjectured ``hydro limit'' for $v_2$ in central \auau collisions~\cite{volposk}.
+Collision eccentricity can also be modeled by a {\em participant-nucleon} or {\em Monte Carlo} (not optical) Glauber simulation~\cite{gluequad,epsnpart}.
+The Monte Carlo eccentricity $\epsilon_\text{MC}$ rises well above $\epsilon_\text{opt}$ for peripheral and central collisions because of point-like sampling of the nuclear volume.
+In Fig.~\ref{quadcomp} (right) if $\epsilon_{MC}$ replaces $\epsilon_{opt}$ sharp downturns in the data appear at the centrality extremes (dash-dotted curve) contradicting the possibility of a conjectured ``hydro limit'' for $v_2$ in more-central \auau\ collisions~\cite{volposk}.